c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 - https://base.movella.com/s/article/Understanding-Gimbal-Lock-and-how-to-prevent-it?language=en_US
 - https://en.wikipedia.org/wiki/Gimbal_lock

-## I2C Issues with speed and data quality
+## I2C Issues with speed and communication errors

 Unfortunately, the BNO080, BNO085, and BNO086 all use **_non-standard clock stretching_** on the I2C.
-This can cause a variety of issues including report errors and the need to restart sensor.
+This causes a variety of issues including report errors and the need to restart sensor.
 Clock stretching interferes with various chips (ex: RP2) in different ways.
-If you see sporadic results this may be part of the issue (BNO08X Datasheet 1000-3927 v1.17, page 15).
+If you see ETIMEDOUT, this is likely the issue (BNO08X Datasheet 1000-3927 v1.17, page 15).
+Some have had good results with software I2C (emulation).
+We do not know how this impacts performance.

 ## SPI Setup - for higher speed sensor reports

-Requirements to using Sparkfun BNO086 with SPI
-1. One must clear i2c jumper when using SPI or UART (https://docs.sparkfun.com/SparkFun_VR_IMU_Breakout_BNO086_QWIIC/assets/board_files/SparkFun_VR_IMU_Breakout_BNO086_QWIIC_Schematic_v10.pdf)
-2. One must have solder blob ONLY on SP1, must have Wake pin connect to a pin.
-3. UART must be set to baudrate=3_000_000

-In order to use SPI on most sensor boards instead of I2C you must often have to add ONE solder blob on PS1.
+In order to use SPI on most sensor boards one must add ONE solder blob on PS1.
 On the back side of Sparkfun BNO086 and Adafruit BNO085, one needs a solder blob to bridge PS1 which will set PS1 high for SPI operation.
-The PS0 (Wake_pin) must be connected to a gpio (wake_pin), be careful not put a solder blog on PS0.
+The PS0 (Wake_pin) must be connected to a gpio (wake_pin), please be careful not put a solder blog on PS0.
 This driver uses the wake-pin after reset as a ‘wake’ signal taking the BNO08X out of sleep for communication with the BNO08X.
+On the Sparkfun BNO086 when using SPI, one must clear i2c jumper when using SPI or UART (https://docs.sparkfun.com/SparkFun_VR_IMU_Breakout_BNO086_QWIIC/assets/board_files/SparkFun_VR_IMU_Breakout_BNO086_QWIIC_Schematic_v10.pdf)

+ SPI must be set to baudrate=3_000_000 (only)

     from machine import SPI, Pin
     from spi import BNO08X_SPI
     from bno08x import *

-    int_pin = Pin(14, Pin.IN, Pin.PULL_UP)  # Interrupt, enables BNO to signal when ready
+    int_pin = Pin(14, Pin.IN, Pin.PULL_UP)  # BNO sensor (INT)
-    reset_pin = Pin(15, Pin.OUT)  # Reset to signal BNO to reset
+    reset_pin = Pin(15, Pin.OUT)  # BNO sensor (RST)
-    cs_pin = Pin(17, Pin.OUT)  # cs for SPI
+    cs_pin = Pin(17, Pin.OUT)  # cs for SPI (CS)
-    wake_pin = Pin(20, Pin.OUT, value=1)  # Wakes BNO to enable INT response
+    wake_pin = Pin(20, Pin.OUT, value=1)  # BNO sensor (WAK)

     spi = SPI(0, sck=Pin(18), mosi=Pin(19), miso=Pin(16), baudrate=3_000_000)
     print(spi)

-    bno = BNO08X_SPI(spi, cs_pin=cs_pin, int_pin=int_pin, reset_pin=reset_pin, wake_pin=wake_pin, debug=False)
+    bno = BNO08X_SPI(spi, cs_pin=cs_pin, int_pin=int_pin, reset_pin=reset_pin, wake_pin=wake_pin)

-Required for SPI
+Required for SPI:
-- int_pin : Required by SPI for accurate sensor timestamps.
+- int_pin : required for operation and also gives accurate sensor timestamps.
 Define a Pin object, not  number.
-- wake_pin : Required by SPI to operate correctly.
-Optional for SPI
-- reset_pin : used by SPI for hardware reset, if not defined uses soft reset.
+- reset_pin : required for operation after sensor power up.
 It is a Pin object, not number
+- wake_pin : required for SPI operation.
+- cs_pin : required for SPI operation.

+Optional for SPI:
+- debug : prints very detailed logs, primarily for driver debug & development.

 ## UART Setup
 UART wires are in some sense opposite of i2c wires (double-check your wiring).